 About Verizon Wireless

-Verizon Wireless is the largest wireless communications provider in the U.S. with 27.5 million wireless voice and data customers.
-The new coast-to-coast wireless provider was formed by the combination of the U.S. wireless businesses of Bell Atlantic Corp. and GTE Corp -- now Verizon Communications (NYSE:VZ) -- and Vodafone (NYSE and LSE: VOD).
-The new company includes the assets of Bell Atlantic Mobile, AirTouch Cellular, GTE Wireless, PrimeCo Personal Communications and AirTouch Paging.
-The company has a footprint covering nearly 90 percent of the U.S. population, 49 of the top 50 and 96 of the top 100 U.S. markets.
-Verizon Wireless, headquartered in Bedminster, NJ, is 38,000 employees strong.
+Verizon Wireless is the largest wireless communications provider in the U.S. with more than 27 million wireless voice and data customers.
+The coast-to-coast wireless provider was formed by the combination of the U.S. wireless businesses of Verizon Communications (NYSE:VZ) and Vodafone (NYSE and LSE: VOD), including Bell Atlantic Mobile, AirTouch Cellular, GTE Wireless and PrimeCo Personal Communications.
+Verizon Wireless has a footprint covering more than 90 percent of the U.S. population, 49 of the top 50 and 96 of the top 100 U.S. markets.
+The company, headquartered in Bedminster, NJ, is 40,000 employees strong.
 Reporters and editors can find more information about the company on the Web at http://www.verizonwireless.com.